chiyeon/woodstock/README.md

+> **Woodstock is a work in progress!
+Expect issues.**

 # About
 Woodstock is a chess engine / ai opponent that runs in the browser.
+This current version runs entirely in Javascript in the browser.

 # Features
 ### Chess Engine